 How to Cite

-admin, admin.
-(2023).
-Magnitude and Factors Associated with Uncontrolled Blood Pres sure among Adult Hypertensive Patients Attending at Medical Referral Clinic of Hawassa University Comprehensive Specialized Hospital, Sidama Regional State of Ethiopia, 2021.
+Mekonnen, B., & Abera, N. (2023).
+Magnitude of Uncontrolled Blood Pressure and Associated Factors among Adult Hypertensive Patients Attending at Medical Referral Clinic of Hawassa University Comprehensive Specialized Hospital, Sidama Regional State of Ethiopia, 2021.
 African Journal of Health Sciences and Medicine, 2(2). https://doi.org/10.20372/ajhsm.v02i02.01